Today we share our Hario V60 coffee maker review to discover if it could become the best camping coffee maker for your next adventure.

 • Do you need a kettle to heat the water? yes

-• Do you need extras ie filters, batteries, pods etc? yes – size 02 filter papers (affiliate link)
+• Need extras ie filters, batteries, pods etc? yes – size 02 filter papers (affiliate link)

 • Does it work on an induction hob?
 N/A

 • My 7 day review score: 77 / 100

 Whether you’re into bushcraft, ultralight backpacking or have a campervan like me, over the next few weeks (or maybe even months?!)
 I will find you the perfect coffee maker.
 Guaranteed!

 Let me know in the comments below what you demand from a coffee maker, and let me help you find your perfect match!

 Today I am focusing on the Hario V60.
 It’s a classic design drip coffee filter and is now available in some fun colours such as the turquoise version I’m using today.